darkwyrm/retval/README.md

 ## Building

 This is a very simple but useful module.
+Most people will just want to install it from pip.
 Running `python setup.py install` should be the thing needed.